Slackow/SlackowWall/Info/guide.md

 Required Mods:
 - StandardSettings version 1.2.3 or higher
 - Atum

+Recommended Mods:
+- Sodium Mac (fixes a memory leak)
+- State Output Mod (Prevents you from reseting instances that are on a dirt screen, make sure to enable this setting too if you get it)

 #### Configurations
 For standard settings, ensure that you have `pauseOnLostFocus:false` and `f3PauseOnWorldJoin:true` in your instance.
 (You may have to start your instance if you just added the latest StandardSettings).